jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Separate averages

-The first way you may be thinking to answer this question is to separately compute the average payout Alice receives for the left and right arm.
+The first way you may think to answer this question is to separately compute the average payout Alice receives for the left and right arm.
 Let's denote these averages by

 $$
 \begin{align*}